soitsu3/gitbook/hyperscale/investment-process.md

 ### Can I apply more than once?

 Yes, we encourage you to apply again if you were rejected in the past.
-We value founders who move fast, so please tell us your progress since your last application.
+We value founders who move fast, so please show us your progress since your last application.

 #### [Re-apply here](https://airtable.com/shr7QJfoPUvbkZRcD)